COSMED-SRL/QPair/README.md

 1. Clone the repository.
 2. Open the Xcode project.
-3. Build and run the app on an iOS device.
+3. Build, install and run the app on an iOS physical device.
+4. Eansure the Q Spirometer is powered-on and in range
+5. Tap on Q Spirometer label
+6. Confirm pairing by clicking pushbutton on Q
+7. Confirm pairing on iOS alert popup

 ## Author